These sweet and sour Berries that Look Like Blueberries will easily deceive you into thinking they are one and the same!

 Botanical Name: Empetrum nigrum

-While crowberries may not match the sweetness of blueberries, they resemble in size and color.
+While crowberries may not match the sweetness of blueberries, they resemble them in size and color.
 Their intense tartness and distinctive texture set them apart when it comes to taste.

 5. Acai Berries